"If your actions inspire others to dream more, learn more, do more, and become more, you are a leader." - John Quincy Adams

 Exploring what it means to be a leader

-Now you'll have the opportunity to explore these questions in the Camp's Campers-In-Leadership-Training (CILT) program.
-This program is available only to campers 14 and older who attend sessions of two-weeks or longer.
-If you are a returning camper, you must apply while at Camp and be accepted into the program.
-If you are new to the Camp, please call us for an application.
+Campers will have the opportunity to explore these questions and more in the Camp's Campers-In-Leadership-Training (CILT) program.
+This program is available only to returning campers 14 and older who attend sessions of two-weeks or longer.
+The application will become available in the Spring through your online camp account.

 As a CILT, you'll be paired with a younger bunk group and will be mentored by that bunk's counselor, spending time with that bunk one meal per day and during several evenings when younger campers are processing the day's events and discussing tomorrow.
 You'll also be given significant responsibility in an activity area (which you'll help choose).
 You'll assist program staff most days, starting with camper orientation and clinics, program set-up, facilitation, and clean-up.